ceriph/solusek/README.md

 ## TODO

 * Add character advancement functionality
-  * Also add more choice to classes such as rogue/warrior
 * Separate 'equipment' and 'inventory' and add equip/unequip
   * Add 'slot' to character and equipment to allocate items
 * Add proficiency service to calculate whether a character can use an item